Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

 Define

-Note that from Jensen's inequality, $\tau \ge 1$, and $\tau > 1$ if either $\S$ or $\T$ is not a multiple of the identity, i.e.\ if the noise is heteroscedastic.
+Note that from Jensen's inequality, $\tau \ge 1$, and $\tau > 1$ if either $\S$ or $\T$ is not a multiple of the identity.
 The following result extends an analogous finding from \cite{leeb2019optimal}: \begin{prop} Suppose $\u_1,\dots,\u_r$ are generic and weighted orthogonal with respect to $\S$, and $\v_1,\dots,\v_r$ are generic and weighted orthogonal with respect to $\T$.
 Then